nextbreakpoint/freeimage4java/README.md

 ## Build library for Windows (cross-compilation)

-  Generate wrapper's code before compiling the library for Windows.
+We use docker for cross-compiling Windows library using Mingw-w64.

-We use Mingw-w64 for cross-compiling the native code.
+  Generate wrapper's code before compiling library for Windows.

 Execute script to create image for building library: